michaelnease/solace/DISCUSSION.md

 The setup is clean, maintainable, and works well with React Query and Zustand.
 State is under control, concerns are well separated, and chaos has been (mostly) avoided.

 There’s still room for improvement.
 More tests wouldn’t hurt, server-side pagination would be a nice upgrade, and those lingering any types?
-Yeah, they know what they are. 🫣
+Yeah, they know where they are. 🫣

 The app shows off: